 Happy Braiding and Happy New Year!

 For setting up the patterns above as a two-person braiding team, the loop order for lining up your colors in the braid will be completely different.
-However the specific color-patterns I describe should not be hard to ‘translate’ if you refer to instructions on other sites for setting up Crowns, Edge, and Chevron as two-person, 10-loop braids.
+However the specific color-patterns I describe should not be hard to translate if you refer to instructions on other sites for setting up Crowns, Edge, and Chevron as two-person, 10-loop braids.
 On Cindy Meyers’ Silkewerk site: Edge is called “A thick lace bordered“.
-To me, her instructions for making the braiding moves are much easier to follow than those of fingerloop.org, but she doesn’t give the color setup for the Chevron pattern variation that I describe above.
-Fingerloop.org does give this color set-up.
-Fingerloop.org describes it below the 2-person braid called with the wave.
-After teaching ‘with the wave,’ they explain how to set up for other color patterns of that braid (all have the same braiding moves, it’s just the initial color set-up on the fingers that is different).
+To me, her instructions for making the braiding moves as a 2-person team are much easier to follow than those of fingerloop.org.
+She doesn’t give the 2-person color setup for the Chevron pattern variation that I describe above, but Fingerloop.org does give it.
+Fingerloop.org describes the Chevron setup below the 2-person double braid pattern called with the wave.
+After teaching ‘with the wave,’ they explain how to set up for some other color patterns of that braid (all are what I call “solid rectangle double braids” so they have the same braiding moves, it’s just the initial color set-up on the fingers that is different).

 The patterns I describe here are these three classic patterns, plus two variants of Edge.
 In one, the One-Loop-Wrong variant, just follow the other sites’ directions for setting up the loops on two braiders’ hands for “with the Edge/a thick lace bordered,” but turn one bicolor loop (on ONE braider’s hand only!) to be in the opposite dark/light configuration than the directions say.